 There are countless investment strategies ranging from complex options tactics to simply buying an S&P 500 index fund.
-For investors seeking a “conservative-ish”, high dividend investment approach that’s likely to beat the S&P 500, the Dow Jones Industrial Average and is easy to implement, consider the “Dogs of the Dow” — small dog or puppies approach.
+For investors seeking a “conservative-ish”, high dividend investment approach that’s likely to beat the S&P 500 and the Dow Jones Industrial Average and is easy to implement, consider the “Dogs of the Dow” approach.

 The Dogs of the Dow are the ten highest yielding Dow Jones stocks.
 Proponents of this approach recommend buying these 10 stocks at the beginning of each year and selling them at the end, then repeat the process.
 This investment strategy has beat both the Dow and the S&P 500 most years since 2000.

 Between 2000 and 2016, the Dogs of the Dow returned 8.6% annually, while the S&P 500 garnered 6.2%.